tomasol/runkins/cgexec-rs/README.md

 Switches to the target cgroup and `exec`s the supplied command.
 Based on libcgroup's cgexec.

+This document assumes that the unified cgroup hierarchy is mouted at `/sys/fs/cgroup`.

 ## Usage
 ```sh
 cgexec absolute-path-to-target-cgroup command <args>